LeonBroseliske/CFC/README.md

 	cfc.sh find <string>

-Searches the firewalls for the given string (case in-sensitive), this can be some (part) of an IP / range / comment
+Searches the firewalls for the given string (case in-sensitive), this can be (part of) an IP / range / comment

 findip: